phosxd/Ity/Docs/Main.md

 var FLOAT a_very_specific_number = 125.98765;
 var STR some_text = "Hello World!";
 var * my_inferred_var = "This can be any value at declaration";

+# You don't need spaces between the name, assignment operator, & expression.
+var BOOL some_bool=true;
 ```

 To modify the value of a variable, you can use the assignment operators in an expression.